mnursey/Real-Time-Car-Audio-Emitter/README.md

 Tesla Electric cars sounding like ICE cars: https://youtu.be/VLtw-KJBrkQ Sounds of Formula-E (Electric open wheel race cars): https://youtu.be/OHlqXfG78Rs

-Hopefully this is within the ballpark of acceptable projects, feedback would be much appreciated.

 ## Members
 Mitchell Nursey